 After exploring the museum and planetarium, grab a bite to eat at Mill Pond House nearby.
 Mill Pond House is a quick five minute drive away, serving lunch, dinner, and weekend brunches.
 This elegant restaurant offers dishes such as steak, sushi, and lobster rolls.

-The William Vanderbilt’s Eagle’s Nest Mansion currently offers private tours, with limited spaces.
+The William Vanderbilt’s Eagle’s Nest Mansion is offers public and private guided tours.
 Tours may be scheduled by contacting carol[at]vanderbiltmuseum[dot]org, but may sell out and are subject to change.
 The planetarium is offering shows with limited-seating.
 Planetarium tickets may be reserved online.
+Tickets are available online and in-person at the door.
 631-854-5579